freenas/freenas-docs/userguide/freenas_cli.rst

 Command Line Utilities
 ======================

-Several command line utilities which are provided with FreeNAS® are demonstrated in this section.
+Several command line utilities provided with FreeNAS® are demonstrated in this section.

-The following utilities can be used for benchmarking and performance
+These utilities can be used for benchmarking and performance testing:
-testing:

 * :ref:`Iperf`: used for measuring maximum TCP and UDP bandwidth performance